seedstack/website/content/overview/community/index.md

         weight: 10
 ---

-SeedStack has just arrived on the Open-Source scene and its community is currently  small.
+SeedStack has just arrived on the Open-Source scene.
 Nonetheless we already have the tools to let people discuss about SeedStack, file issues, ask for help and simply discover the stack together.

 # IRC